samtron1412/docs/operating-system/terminal-multiplexer.md

 It is a wrapper that allows multiple text programs to run at the same time, and provides features that allow the user to use the programs within a single interface productivity.

 ## Persistence
+- A terminal multiplexer allows the user to start applications from one computer, and then reconnect from a different computer and continue using the same application without having to restart it.
+This makes accessing the same session between different locations like work and home simple.
+- The multiplexer starts a session and this session can detach (for example if the network connection is dropped).
+Since the session does not end, the processes are not sent a "hangup" signal ([SIGHUP][2]) and are not terminated.

 ## Multiple windows